 The Risks of Ransomware

-Remote workers unlucky enough to be hit by ransomware will likely lose most of their data if they have no back-ups, and will be unable to use their machine until someone from the company’s IT team can remove the malware.
-In the worst-case scenario, the malware will use their machine as launching points and spread within their company’s network.
-Recently, ransomware distributors have not only been denying their victims access to files, but are also using the “double extortion technique,” wherein they threaten to expose the data if victims fail to pay the ransom.
+Remote workers' systems infected by ransomware will likely lose most of their data if they have no back-ups, and will be unable to use their machine until someone from the company’s IT team can remove the malware.
+In a worst-case scenario, the malware will use their machine as launching points and spread within their company’s network.
+Recently, ransomware distributors have not only been denying their victims access to files, but are also using double extortion techniques wherein they steal data and threaten to expose the data if victims fail to pay the ransom.

 If a ransomware attack is successful, recovery costs are steep.
 Aside from the loss of valuable data, stalled operations from inaccessible machines greatly affect a company’s bottom line.
 Not to mention that devices may need to be reinstalled or replaced if they are damaged from the attack.
 One of the most infamous examples of this is the incident involving shipping giant Maersk.
 The company had to deal with a reported US$300 million in business interruption and recovery losses.

 The risks of ransomware are severe for both remote workers and enterprises.
 However, the best way to manage and mitigate the threat is to be vigilant about spotting suspicious behavior online and follow the best practices outlined above.
 As more organizations and employees turn to remote work setups, securing their working environment should be the new normal.